 A white tee is called a classic for a reason, but if it’s too fitted it can get sweat stains pretty quickly or get stretched out.
 The Crew Tee has an oversized fit to keep that from happening, while still pairing perfectly tucked into a skirt or worn loose with jeans.

 The key to selecting a dress or jumpsuit is to pick something that could potentially be dressed up for an event or worn on a laid-back day with sneakers.
 I recently wore a cotton sundress to a cocktail attire wedding by pairing it with heels and statement earrings.

 It’s pretty easy to find a little black dress (we have many wonderful options!) but as I said earlier, solids of any color can be another staple for your wardrobe, so I opted for a different type of LBD: Little Blue Dress.
-The Chennai Mini Dress can be belted and worn with heels for a night out, or with tights and booties for a chillier day.
+The Billie Jumper Dress can be worn dressed up with jewelry and your favorite sandals in warmer months, or worn with tights and booties for a chillier day.

 Jumpsuits aren’t going anywhere, and the Rita Jumpsuit could virtually go everywhere!
 It’s perfect with sneakers and a denim jacket (see my pick below!) for an airplane ride, and then swap your sneakers for wedges and head to work.

 A capsule wardrobe doesn’t mean you can’t enjoy color!
 If you’re unsure where to incorporate color, having a colorful dress is the easiest option, as it really doesn’t have to mix and match that much.
-The Julia Shift Dress is vibrant and comfortable - perfect for a picnic with the gals or a wedding!
+The Artsy Traveler Midi Dress is vibrant and comfortable - perfect for a picnic with the gals or a wedding!